Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density

-A fit of the coefficients $a_i,~b_i$ has been performed in Ref. \cite{Ratti:2005jh} to reproduce the lattice data \cite{Boyd:1996bx} for thermodynamics in the pure gauge sector: $a_0 = 6.75$, $a_1 = -1.95$, $a_2 = 2.625$, $a_3 = -7.44$, $b_3 = 0.75$, $b_4 = 7.5$.
+A fit of the coefficients $a_i,~b_i$ has been performed in Ref.~\cite{Ratti:2005jh} in order to reproduce thermodynamics lattice data \cite{Boyd:1996bx} in the pure gauge sector: $a_0 = 6.75$, $a_1 = -1.95$, $a_2 = 2.625$, $a_3 = -7.44$, $b_3 = 0.75$, $b_4 = 7.5$.
 By minimizing this potential, it was possible to compute the Polyakov-loop expectation value in good agreement with lattice gauge findings \cite{Kaczmarek:2002mc}.

-A popular alternative to this potential is the logarithmic one \cite{Roessner:2006xn} that reads:
+A popular alternative to this potential is the logarithmic one \cite{Roessner:2006xn} that reads